eddmann/eddmann.github.io/_posts/2021/2021-02-19-advent-of-code-2015-day-24-it-hangs-in-the-balance.md

 ## Part 2

-For part two we are required to cater for an additional package grouping (four groupings as opposed to the original three).
+For part two, we need to cater for an additional package grouping (four groupings instead of the original three).
-Based on how our solution has been modeled we can simply supply an updated `numOfGroups` and return this revised value 🌟.
+Based on how our solution has been modelled, we can simply supply an updated `numOfGroups` and return this revised value 🌟.

 ```typescript
 const part2 = (input: string): number =>